 Application process for admission in Ph.D. programme for the Autumn 2023-2024 session has commenced.
 Please check the IITB admissions website for details.
 Information regarding the interview process and schedule is available now.
 The written test and the interview (for the shortlisted candidates) will be conducted on the 8th, 9th, and 10th of May 2023 in the Department of Chemical Engineering, IIT Bombay.

-The Department of Chemical Engineering, IIT Bombay, has a dynamic post-graduate programme with opportunities and strong emphasis on basic and applied research in a wide range of areas including several inter-disciplinary fields.
-This post-graduate programme includes a large number of Ph.D. scholars who primarily contribute to the research activities of the department.
-The Department recruits Ph.D. scholars twice a year, in sync with our semester system.
+The Department of Chemical Engineering, IIT Bombay, has a dynamic post-graduate program with opportunities and a strong emphasis on basic and applied research in various areas, including several interdisciplinary fields.
+This post-graduate program includes a large number of Ph.D. scholars who primarily contribute to the Department's research activities.
+The Department recruits Ph.D. scholars twice a year in sync with our semester system.

-Candidates with a Master's or Bachelor's degree in Engineering or Technology, or a Master's in Science are eligible to apply.
-Most candidates who apply have Chemical Engineering or Biotechnology background, but the Department invites candidates from other backgrounds, especially in the context of carrying out interdisciplinary research.
+Candidates with a Master's or Bachelor's degree in Engineering or Technology or a Master's in Science are eligible to apply.
+Most candidates who apply have Chemical Engineering or Biotechnology backgrounds, but the Department invites candidates from other backgrounds, especially in the context of carrying out interdisciplinary research.

-For admission to the Ph.D. programme in chemical engineering department minimum requirements are (one of)
+For admission to the Ph.D. program in the Chemical Engineering department minimum requirements are (one of) the following

 - B.Tech./M.Tech. or equivalent degree in Chemical Engineering.